kdqed/awesome_rasam/README.md

 - All scraping is done by providing CSS selectors to pick elements, and the attributes to pick from those elements.
 - In addition to the attributes present on element tag, special attributes `>text`, `>inner_markup`, `>outer_markup`, and `>rasam`
 - `get()` and `get_all()` methods are provided to select first matching and all matching elements respectively
 - If the element is not found, or the attributed is not present, an Exception is raised.
-This can be prevented by passing `flag=True`, and optional fallback value can be specified by passing `fallback="N/A"`
+This can be prevented by passing `flag=False`, and optional fallback value can be specified by passing `fallback="N/A"`
 - A `pipe` argument can be passed containing a function or a list of functions to be executed on the result before returning
 ```
 import json